Mental Fortitude

 An equally difficult, seemingly impossible, concept to come to terms with is forgiveness.

 The same as any fear, in order to overcome something, we must first accept it.
-A soured relationship is another mental battle to overcome through acceptance and forgiveness.
-Forgiveness does not imply you need to then maintain those relationships.
-It is a tool for you to overcome persistent negative thoughts.
-It's for you.
+A soured relationship is another mental battle to overcome through acceptance.